kojiromike/magento-retail-order-management/docs/PRODUCT_EXPORT.md

 			<td>_style</td>
 			<td>ExtendedAttributes/Style/</td>
 			<td>
-				<p>Relates a specific variant of a product, a simple product in Magento, to a general style of product, a configurable product in Magento.
-Any simple product that is used by a configurable product will have <code>StyleID</code> and <code>StyleDescription</code> XML nodes with values of the "SKU" and "Name" respectively of the parent configurable product.
-Any other product will simply use its own "SKU" and "Name" for the <code>StyleID</code> and <code>StyleDescription</code>.</p>
+				<p>Associates configurable products to simple products.
+Any simple product that is associated with a configurable product will have a "StyleID" and a "StyleDescription" matching the associated configurable product's SKU and name.
+Any other product will contain a "StyleID" and "StyleDescription" matching its own SKU and name.</p>

 				<p><em>Note that eBay Enterprise Retail Order Management feed only supports simple products belonging to a single parent configurable product.
 If a simple product is used by more than one configurable product, only one of the relationships will be included in the feed.
 Which relationship will be included is not strictly defined.</em></p>
 			</td>